top of page

 The Challenge

 India's blue-collar workforce, comprising hundreds of millions in the unorganized sector, continues to rely heavily on traditional job search methods: newspaper classifieds, word-of-mouth referrals, and in-person networking.
-While these methods have served workers for decades, they're often inefficient, geographically limited, and lack transparency.

-"How might we design a mobile-first job platform that feels intuitive, trustworthy, and accessible for blue-collar workers across India, while providing a better experience than traditional job-searching methods"
+"How might we design a mobile-first job platform that feels intuitive, trustworthy, and accessible for blue-collar workers across India, while providing a better experience than traditional job-searching methods?"

 Blue-collar job platforms existed, but workers still relied on middlemen, word-of-mouth, and informal referrals.
 Something wasn't working.
 Through competitive analysis and research into India's unorganized sector, I set out to understand the gap between solutions and actual user needs.